InteropIO/rest-config-example-node-js/README.md

 ]
 ```

+If you want to return apps in FDC3 format you need to set the **USE_FDC3** env variable.

 ### Layouts

 To enable fetching layouts from the REST store, find the `layouts` top-level key in the `system.json` file and edit the `store` property - change the `type` to `"rest"` and assign the URL of the service to the `restURL`: